Buy $100 worth of crypto and get a bonus $10

 Finally, if you’re looking to invest less than $100 in crypto than a hardware device probably doesn’t make a lot of sense.
 You should take a look at free software wallets.

-Best Alternatives
+Our Best Selected Alternatives

-Ledger Nano S has its place in the crypto space – a big place – but it’s not the perfect wallet for everyone.
+Ledger Nano S Plus has its place in the crypto space – a big place – but it’s not the perfect wallet for everyone.
 Here are some other options to consider when you’re looking for a new crypto hardware wallet.

 Wallet